 Wte have a iterative design.
 We have a pilot study first, leading to the initial design and questions.
 We conducted User Study 1 to answer the questions.
 We use the findings to improve the design and implementation.
 We evaluate the final technique.

 We finally discuss it.

+Feedback design is also important.

 Related Work